-As shown in Figure 15, the Project would construct a new three-story, 65-foot tall, 41,000 sq. ft. structure at the southwestern corner of the G Street Mole.
-The proposed building would include facilities to support commercial fishing operations, restaurant and commercial market uses, and viewing spaces open and available to the public.
-The ground level of the building would include a new commercial fish processing facility approximately 12,019 sq. ft. in size, containing both dry and cold storage, fish cleaning and cutting, and packaging facilities.
+As shown in Figure 25, the Project would construct a new three-story, 65-foot tall, 39,109 sq. ft. structure at the southwestern corner of the G Street Mole.
+The proposed building would include facilities to support commercial fishing operations, outdoor market uses, and viewing spaces open and available to the public.
+The ground level of the building would include a new commercial fish processing facility approximately 16,993 sq. ft. in size, containing both dry and cold storage, fish cleaning and cutting, and packaging facilities.
 At the north end of the first level, adjacent to surface parking and road access, loading areas for trucks with eight 14-foot clear loading docks would be provided for loading and transport of commercially produced seafood products.
 Direct access for commercial fishermen to the Tuna Harbor would be provided on the southern end of the building.

-The second level of the new building would include approximately 9,334 sq. ft. of new offices for commercial fishing industry users.
+The second level of the new building would include approximately 15,947 sq. ft. of new offices for commercial fishing industry users.
 These proposed users would be commercial fish processors, fishermen, and the American Tuna Boat Association.
 This level would also include shared conference rooms.